devcdcc/chunk/README.md

 # Introduction

-This is the introduction document to the `foop` programming language, it will collect the main ideas, cases of study and thinking process.
+This is the introduction document to the `Chunk` programming language, it will collect the main ideas, cases of study and thinking process.

 # Case of study